cfengine/documentation/resources/additional-topics/itil.markdown

   configuration items (CI) required to deliver an IT service, including their relationships.

-As we see, this is comparable to our intuitive idea of “asset management”, but with “relationships” between the items included.
-ITIL also defines “Asset Management” as “a process responsible for tracking and reporting the value of financially valuable assets” and is a component of ITIL Configuration Management.
+As we see, this is comparable to our intuitive idea of "asset management", but with "relationships" between the items included.
+ITIL also defines "Asset Management" as "a process responsible for tracking and reporting the value of financially valuable assets" and is a component of ITIL Configuration Management.

-In the CFEngine world, configuration management involves planning, deciding, implementing (“base-lining”) and verifying (“auditing”) the inventory.
+In the CFEngine world, configuration management involves planning, deciding, implementing ("base-lining") and verifying ("auditing") the inventory.
 It also involves maintaining the security and privacy of the data, so that only authorized changes can be made and private assets are not made public.